tmacpherson6/Getting-Cleaning-Final-Assign/README.md

 For detailed instruction on how the data is manipulated and transformed into the final tidy data set, see the "CodeBook.md" file.
 Here, there is a detailed discussion of the data and all of the steps taken to clean the data.

-The final output of the "run_analysis.R" file is a clean and tidy data set printed to the data folder titled "finaldata.csv", it is reimported and presented in the console using View().
+The final output of the "run_analysis.R" file is a clean and tidy data set printed to the data folder titled "finaldata.txt", it is re-imported and presented in the console using View().
 The file contains the average of each variable for each activity and each subject.

 =============================================